Eileen Cummings

 Eileen Cummings (born 1943) is a teacher, policy and liaison officer and Indigenous leader in the Northern Territory of Australia.
 She is a member of the Rembarrnga Ngalakan ethnic groups.
-She is a member of the 'Stolen Generation' and is an activist for living members of that group.
+She is also a member of the 'Stolen Generation' and is an activist advocating for the well-being of living members of that group.

 Early life

-Eileen Cummings was born in Arnhem Land in the Barunga-Wugularr region where she lived with her mother, Florrie Lindsay and her mother's husband, Chuckerduck.
-She is a member of the 'Stolen Generation' having been removed from her family as a four-and-a-half year old from a Mainoru Station in central Arnhem Land in 1949.
-At first, she related that she was excited to be going for a ride when a red truck came to pick her up without her mother's knowledge, but then she started to miss her mother and cry after they left Mainoru.
-She was taken to Maranboy Police Station and then lived at Croker Island.
-Her name was changed and she was taught to be ashamed of her Aboriginal identity while growing up in the institution.
-Cummings lived at the institution until she was fifteen, and then stayed in a foster home in Darwin until she was eighteen.
-When she was an adult, she returned to see her mother, Lindsay.
+Eileen Cummings was born in Arnhem Land in the Barunga-Wugularr region where she lived along with her mother, Florrie Lindsay, and her stepfather, Chuckerduck.
+She is a member of the 'Stolen Generation' having been separated from her family at a tender age of four and a half.
+This event took place at Mainoru Station in central Arnhem Land in 1949.
+Her departure initially met with excitement to be going for a ride.
+However, her joy gave way to longing for her mother when a red truck came to pick her up without her mother's knowledge..
+Subsequently, she was taken to the Maranboy Police Station before finding her new home on Croker Island.
+Her name was changed and she was taught to be ashamed of her aboriginal identity while growing up in the institution.
+Cummings remained at this institution until she was fifteen, after which she resided in a foster home in Darwin until she was eighteen.
+It was in her adulthood when she returned to see her mother, Lindsay.